Chocolate Peppermint Brownies

 This recipe can be doubled and baked in a 9×13 pan if you want a larger batch.
 Baking time will be slightly longer, about 5 more minutes.
 If you’re in a hurry, you can use boxed brownie mix instead and mix in the peppermint extract.

-If you don’t want ganache on top, you can skip that step.
+If you don’t want ganache on top, you can skip that step or add white chocolate buttercream frosting.
 In that case, sprinkle some crushed candy cane on top of the brownies before baking.
 You can also mix in peppermint chips or white chocolate chips into the batter instead of semisweet chocolate chips if you prefer.

 For less mint flavor, omit the peppermint extract from the ganache and use vanilla instead.
 Try adding some holiday sprinkles in place of the crushed peppermint as a garnish.